New Jersey Movies: Starring the Garden State

 New Jersey has played a supporting role in hundreds of movies, so fans of nearly every film genre can scout familiar locations while exploring the Garden State.

-At the north end of the state, start at Ramapo Mountain State Forest, which might look familiar due to its appearance in the blockbuster hit "The Hunger Games: Catching Fire."
+The scenery at Ramapo Mountain State Forest might look familiar due to its appearance in the 2013 blockbuster hit "The Hunger Games: Catching Fire."
 This wooded area was the filming location for the opening scenes when Katniss Everdeen was experiencing flashbacks of hunting in the woods with Gale.
 Go for a hike and imagine what it must be like to participate in The Hunger Games.

 A major portion of the 1982 musical "Annie" was filmed at historic Wilson Hall on the Monmouth University campus in West Long Branch.The structure is a centerpiece building at the university.
 "The Station Agent," a little-seen gem about a loner who inherits a disused railway station, takes place amidst the rolling hills and green forests in the rural areas north and west of Paterson.
 The charming little station lies on Green Pond Road, just south of Rt.
 23 in Newfoundland.
 But the real charm lies in the many nearby parks and reservoirs.
 Try hiking Buck Mountain or Splitrock Reservoir and Farney State Park.